mapnik/mapnik-reference/README.md

 # reference.json

-`reference.json` is a parseable spec of what Mapnik can do - what symbolizers it supports and the properties they can contain.
-It's useful for bulding parsers, compilers, and syntax highlighting/checking for languages.
+`reference.json` is a parse-able spec of what Mapnik can do - what symbolizers it supports and the properties they can contain.
+It's useful for building parsers, tests, compilers, and syntax highlighting/checking for languages.

+## Status

+`reference.json` is a work in progress and is targeted at [Mapnik 2.0](https://trac.mapnik.org/milestone/Mapnik%202.0).
+Expect frequent updates and potential breaking changes leading up to the release.

 ## Using